Jan 1, 2013

 Preheat oven to 350 degrees F. Cover a half-sheet size cookie pan with sides in heavy duty foil.
 Spray foil with cooking spray.

 In a large bowl, combine the bacon bits, and the next 7 ingredients through the black pepper, mixing well.
-Stir in a little less than half of the french fried onions (I broke up the larger pieces).
+Stir in a little less than half of the french fried onions, breaking up the larger pieces.
 Crumble the ground beef into this mixture and set aside.

-In a small bowl, combine the ketchup and mustard.
+In a small bowl, combine the ketchup and mustard (and brown sugar, if using).
 Stir 2 tablespoons ketchup mixture into meat mixture.
 Reserve remaining ketchup mixture for topping.

 Combine the meat mixture thoroughly.
 Shape the meat mixture into small patties, just slightly larger in diameter than the buns you will be using.
-The 96% lean beef doesn't shrink much.
 I made indentations in the center of each burger so that they would bake evenly and not puff up in the middle.
 I ended up with 9 sliders.

 Ready for the topping

 Place the burgers on the prepared pan, and brush them liberally with the reserved ketchup mixture.
 Bake at 350 degrees until done (at least 160 degrees, or until no longer pink inside), about 35 to 40 minutes.
-About 5 minutes before the burgers are done, sprinkle them with the remaining french fried onions (I broke up some of the larger pieces).
+About 5 minutes before the burgers are done, sprinkle them with the remaining french fried onions, breaking up the larger pieces.
 Bake an additional 5 minutes or until onions are nicely browned.
 Remove from oven, and let burgers sit in the pan for 2 or 3 minutes before serving.

 1. What a fantastic idea!!!
 Oh, these look wonderful, and what a great food for watching football games at home!
 You have the best ideas- my husband MUST try these!
 Actually, I know several people that must try these...
 Sharing this recipe- thank you!!!